A BRIEF BIOGRAPHY OF LEON TROTSKY

 By Tim Lambert

-Leon Trotsky was a fool.
-He was one of the leading figures in the Communist Revolution in Russia in 1917 which created a brutal and repressive regime.
+Leon Trotsky was one of the leading figures in the Communist Revolution in Russia in 1917 which created a brutal and repressive regime.

 Marxism was the creation of Karl Marx (1818-1883).
-According to him society went through an inevitable series of stages ending in Communism.
+According to him, society went through an inevitable series of stages ending in Communism.
 The industrial workers, he said, would inevitably rise up against the capitalists and Capitalism would be replaced by Socialism in which the state would own industry.
-However the state would 'wither away' leaving a classless society or Communism.
-Needless to say the promised utopia never appeared.
+However, the state would 'wither away' leaving a classless society of Communism.
+Needless to say, the promised utopia never appeared.
 Marxism was a foolish dream.

 Although he was Jewish by birth Trotsky, like all Marxists was an atheist.

 In 1898 Trotsky was sent to prison for revolutionary activity.
 In 1900 he was sent into exile in Siberia where he married Aleksandra Sokolovskaya.
 They had 2 daughters.
 He escaped in 1902 using a forged passport with the name Trotsky, which he adopted as his name.
 His wife stayed behind and the couple became permanently separated.

 Trotsky made his way to England.
 In 1903 he met Natalya Sedova.
 With her he had 2 sons.

 Meanwhile a Marxist party was formed in Russia in 1898.
 At a meeting in 1903, it split into 2 groups.
 The Bolsheviks (from the Russian word for the majority) and the Mensheviks (from the word for minority).
 However, the Bolsheviks were not the majority within the party they were only the majority at one particular meeting.
 Trotsky supported the Mensheviks (until 1917).

 Trotsky returned to Russia in 1905 during a revolution.
 However in December 1905 Trotsky was arrested again.
 In 1907 he escaped and he lived abroad for 10 years.